JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/intro/_index.md

 ## Integrate the chat in your live stream

 When using software as [OBS](https://obsproject.com) for you live stream, you can embed the chat in the video stream.
-This is for example usefull for replays.
+This is for example useful for replays.

 In the following screenshot, you can see a live replay, where the chat content is embeded on bottom of the video: